15A NCAC 02S .0102 DEFINITIONS

 (26) "Point of exposure" means the location at which an individual or population may come in contact with a chemical of concern originating from a site.

-(27) "Receptor" means any human, plant, or animal which is, or has the potential to be, adversely affected by the release or migration of chemicals of concern.
+(27) "Receptor" means any human, plant, or animal that is, or has the potential to be, adversely affected by the release or migration of chemicals of concern.

 (28) "Reference dose" means a toxicity value for evaluating potential non-carcinogenic effects in humans resulting from exposure to a chemical of concern.